d12frosted/elpa-mirror/melpa/emacsql-mysql-readme.txt

-This package provides an EmacSQL back-end for MySQL, which uses the standard `msql' command line program.
+This library provides an EmacSQL back-end for MySQL, which uses the standard `msql' command line program.